makinacorpus/django-templatetag-handlebars/README.rst

     ...
     </head>

-* Call the template tag in your pages :
+* Call the template tag, and write your Handlebars template :

 ::